Auschwitz-Birkenau Guided Tour with Private Transport

 - The guided tour of Auschwitz is not private - you will join a regular group of visitors upon arrival.
 Only the transfer element of this trip is private.

 - Pick-up time of the tour can change due to low availability in the Museum.
 Your chosen start time may not be final!
-In such case, we will inform you about it at least one day before the tour however, a refund is not possible for a change of time.
+In such case, the supplier will inform you about it at least one day before the tour via WhatsApp or email.
+A refund is not possible for a change of time.

 - Please arrive at the designated pick-up point a minimum of 5 minutes before the departure time.